Era-FFXIV/ShopItemRevealer/README.md

 ## Change Log

+### 1.0.2 (Current)
+ - Adds table sorting by name or quantity
+ - Additional assert fixes

+### 1.0.1
+ - ImGui assert fixes
 ### 1.0.0
  - Initial release.

 ## Installing

 This is a [FFXIVQuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) plugin using Dalamud, so you must install it through that.
-As of the time of writing, it is currently pending inclusion into the official repositories.
+It should now be in the Plugin Installer as it is now considered stable.

 ## Contributing